 1. Dogs, cats, and some other mammals have their own versions of coronavirus which is different from the human version.

-3. The CDC recommends avoiding contact with infected people and social distancing of at least six feet, to reduce the risk of disease and spreading it.
+3. Even as the percentage of people vaccinated continues to rise, the CDC recommends that people wear masks in public settings, at events and gatherings, and anywhere they will be around other people.
+In addition, the CDC recommends avoiding contact with infected people and social distancing of at least six feet, to reduce the risk of disease and spreading it.
 Using soap and water, avoiding rubbing your face, and other personal hygiene skills will also reduce your risk.

 4. The CDC recommends treating pets as you would other human family members and do not let pets interact with people or animals outside of your household.
 If a person in your house becomes sick with COVID-19, isolate that person from everyone, including pets.